Loading...

 What foods support kidney Function?

-It's essential to maintain a well-balanced diet that is high in vitamins and nutrients and low in sodium.
-Many fruits and vegetables help kidney functions.
-These foods support kidney health by reducing strain on the kidneys and promoting overall health.
-Healthy habits and routines slow down kidney progression disease.
+It's essential to maintain a well-balanced diet.
+A healthy diet must be high in vitamins and nutrients and low in sodium.
+Many fruits and vegetables help the kidneys function properly.
+These foods reduce strain on the kidneys and promote overall health.
+Healthy habits and routines slow down kidney disease progression.

 Fruits that are rich in vitamin C help in supporting damaged kidneys.
 They are superfoods that include pomegranates, strawberries, blueberries, apples, cherries, and acai berries.
-Foods that are low in sodium, potassium, and phosphorus are beneficial in renal disease patients.
-Other foods that are beneficial for kidney health are
+Foods low in sodium, potassium, and phosphorus are beneficial for renal disease patients.
+Other foods that are beneficial for kidney health are:

 • Seeds